dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ##### Why

-Wrapping each result in an additional JSON object can cause performance degradation in some scenarios, bloats the JSON result payload, and isn't the natural way to work with Cosmos DB.
+Wrapping each result in an additional JSON object can cause performance degradation in some scenarios, bloats the JSON result payload, and isn't the natural way to work with Azure Cosmos DB.

 ##### Mitigations